Diane Larsen-Freeman: Career

 Larsen-Freeman began her career as a Peace Corps volunteer, teaching English in Sabah, Malaysia from 1967 to 1969, an experience she credits for igniting her fascination with language acquisition.
 She went on to graduate studies at the University of Michigan, earning her PhD in linguistics in 1975.

 Larsen-Freeman first served on the faculty at the University of California, Los Angeles and then the SIT Graduate Institute.
 In 2002, she returned to the University of Michigan to direct the English Language Institute (ELI), now Michigan Language Assessment and was also appointed Professor in the School of Education and at the College of Literature, Science, and the Arts in the Department of Linguistics.
-She was forced to step down from the ELI in 2008 by Dean Terrence J. McDonald and retired from the University of Michigan in 2012, where she holds emerita positions as well as at the SIT Graduate Institute.
+She stepped down from directing the ELI in 2008 and retired from the University of Michigan in 2012, where she holds emerita positions as well as at the SIT Graduate Institute.
 She remains active in her field, and teaches courses on the structure of English and second language development as a visiting senior fellow at the University of Pennsylvania Graduate School of Education.